hilaryrowe/documentation3/oeeCalculations/meta-configurations.md

-## Calculation Configuration
+## Configuration for OEE Metrics

-There are a number of settings stored in your account created in conjunction with the data engineering team that drive the OEE calculations presented on the dashboard and across the site.
+There are a number of settings stored for your account created in conjunction with the data engineering team that drive the OEE calculations presented on the dashboard and across the site.

 ### Machine Type